 As soon as Brainard was sworn in, citizens initiated an effort to recall Brainard from Council.
 By July, just as citizens were getting ready to collect signatures to recall him, Brainard had had enough and finally agreed to step down.

-During the entire sordid episode, Anton never broke with the chamber, and instead continued to support Brainard along with the rest of the board.
+During the entire sordid episode, Anton never broke with the chamber and continued to support Brainard, along with the rest of the Chamber board.

 Grand Junction’s First-Ever Negative Campaign Ad